isomerpages/moe-ahmadibrahimsec/_curriculum/Discipline.md

 </table>
 <p>&nbsp;</p>
 <h4><strong><u>Zero Tolerance Policy against Bullying in AISS</u></strong></h4>
-<p>&nbsp;Bullying is a repeated pattern of behaviour where a student or group
+<p>Bullying is a repeated pattern of behaviour where a student or group intentionally
-intentionally targets others to cause distress.
+targets others to cause distress.
 It can be cyber, physical, social/relational or verbal in nature.</p>
 <p>In AISS, we believe that every student has the right to learn in a safe
 and supportive environment.
 Our school is committed to being a place where all individuals can grow and develop without fear of bullying or harassment.